-Our public outreach arm educates and empowers people, businesses and event planners with a hands-on approach that provides the information needed to make better choices when it comes to protecting the environment and Rhode Island’s natural resources.
+Our public outreach arm educates and empowers people, businesses and event planners with a hands-on approach that provides the information needed to make better choices when it comes to protecting the environment and southern New England's natural resources.

 Consult with businesses, schools, festivals, conferences and road races on environmental best practices.

-Collect compostables on a small scale, thereby creating nutrient-rich earth and reducing the amount of food scrap being needlessly buried in the Central Landfill.
+Collect compostables on a small scale, thereby creating nutrient-rich earth and reducing the amount of food scrap being needlessly buried in landfills.

 Provide educational presentations and public outreach programs to schools, universities, businesses and organizations.

 We help businesses, nonprofits, event planners and schools reduce their waste stream by helping them put environmentally friendly practices in place and by putting them in touch with vendors that can provide related services and products.